The ACT Interest Inventory

-The ACT Interest Inventory provides a focus to career exploration, not by singling out the one “right” occupation, but rather by pointing to world-of-work regions individuals may wish to explore.
-Through exploration, people may find occupations they might otherwise have missed.
+The ACT Interest Inventory (also called “UNIACT”) helps focus the career exploration process.
+Rather than singling out one “right” occupation, the inventory points to areas of the world of work that individuals may wish to explore.
+Through exploration, people can find occupations they might otherwise have missed.

-UNIACT's items emphasize work-relevant activities (e.g., fix a toy, conduct a meeting) that are familiar to people, either by participation or observation.
-Contrary to most other interest inventories, UNIACT does not use occupational titles or specific job duties that may be unfamiliar to persons in the early stages of career exploration/planning.
+This inventory emphasizes activities (for example, conducting a meeting or exploring a science museum) that are familiar and career-relevant.
+In contrast to most other interest inventories, the ACT Interest Inventory does not use occupational titles or specific job duties that may be unfamiliar to people in the early stages of career exploration.